Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the largest amount of information (in units of megabytes per second) that can be transferred past the external memory interface in one second.
-It is worked out by multiplying the interface width by its memory clock speed.
-If the card has DDR RAM, the result should be multiplied by 2 once again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The better the card's memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed in one second.
-This number is calculated by multiplying the total number of texture units of the card by the core clock speed of the chip.
-The better this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in a second.
-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip can possibly write to the local memory in a second - measured in millions of pixels per second.
-The figure is worked out by multiplying the number of Raster Operations Pipelines by the the core clock speed.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel fill rate is also dependant on many other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.
+Memory Bandwidth: Memory bandwidth is the max amount of information (measured in megabytes per second) that can be moved past the external memory interface in one second.
+It is calculated by multiplying the interface width by the speed of its memory.
+If the card has DDR type memory, it must be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
+The higher the memory bandwidth, the faster the card will be in general.
+It especially helps with AA, HDR and higher screen resolutions.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied in one second.
+This is calculated by multiplying the total texture units of the card by the core clock speed of the chip.
+The better this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip could possibly write to its local memory in a second - measured in millions of pixels per second.
+The figure is worked out by multiplying the amount of ROPs by the the core clock speed.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel fill rate also depends on lots of other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the potential to get to the maximum fill rate.

 Display Prices